 Although the repository facility will be located in rock mass of good quality with mostly relatively low fracturing, control of the groundwater will be necessary.
-The measures to control groundwater will include the sealing of fractures that are conducting groundwater by grouting.
+The measures to control groundwater will include the sealing of fractures that are conducting groundwater, and may also include local draining or waterproofing as well as infiltration of water.
+Sealing will be achieved by means of grouting, which means filling the water-conducting fractures with grout so that the permeability of the rock mass close to the tunnel or rock cavern is reduced.

 Experience from the grouting of road- and railroad tunnels shows that ordinary grouts based on cement cannot penetrate very fine fractures.
 Further, from a long-term safety view-point, a sealing agent that produces a leachate with a pH below 11 is preferred.
 Silica sol, which consists of nano-sized particles of silica in water, has shown to be a promising grout.
 When a salt is added to the sol, a gel is formed.
 The concentration of the salt determines the gelling time and thus the grouting can be controlled.
 However, the use of silica sol under high water pressures has to be tested and equipment and grouting designs evaluated.

-The main goals of the project are to confirm that silica sol is a useful grout at the water pressures prevailing at repository level, and to confirm that it is possible at this water pressure to seal the water conduction fractures under construction at the Äspö HRL.
-The execution is step-wise and is planned to include grouting with grout holes inside the contour, tests with post-grouting and tests of the sealing of drips.
+The main goals of the project are to confirm that silica sol is a useful grout at the water pressures prevailing at repository level, and to confirm that it is possible to seal to the preliminary tightness requirement for a deposition tunnel at this water pressure.
+To achieve this, the construction was started of an approximately 100 m long tunnel at the Äspö HRL.
+Execution is step-wise and is planned to include grouting with grout holes inside the contour, tests with post-grouting and tests of the sealing of drips.
 Low-pH cementitious grout is also tested.
-The results of the work are scheduled to be reported in 2009.
+The project implements and evaluates grouting characterisation methods and grout spread models as developed by KTH and Chalmers.

 Another issue for the planned repository is the contour and status of the remaining rock after blasting.
-The rock is a natural barrier in the KBS-3-system and thus the requirement is to minimize the excavation damaged zone (EDZ), and the resulting contour after blasting should follow the theoretical with small deviations.
+The rock is a natural barrier in the KBS-3-system and further the repository includes a backfill with a defined density in the rock openings.
+Thus the requirement is to minimise the Excavation Damage Zone (EDZ), and the resulting contour after blasting should follow the theoretical with very small deviations, to allow for efficient and controlled backfilling.
 Special attention is therefore given to drilling and blasting.
 The results are followed and evaluated closely and subsequent adjustments made.